Azure/azure-devtestlab/tasks/Node/README.md

    `az login --use-device-code`

+   Ensure you switch to the desired subscription, if have access to more than one.

    To generate the file, run command:

    `az ad sp create-for-rbac --sdk-auth > authfile.json`

+   If you get errors parsing the JSON, ensure the format of the file is UTF-8.
+You can force it by using the alternate command:

+   `az ad sp create-for-rbac --sdk-auth | out-file -encoding utf8 authfile.json`

 2. Run command to download all dependencies.